 How to Use Magnesium Oil

+Magnesium oil can be hard to find, so making your own might be the best option to then add to existing hair products.
 Some of the best ways to use magnesium oil are to mix it with soothing ingredients for the hair and scalp, like apple cider vinegar or tea tree oil, and using it after a mild chelating shampoo.
-Magnesium oil can be hard to find, but it's very easy to make!